beginning of content

 Hormonal treatments

-Hormonal treatments can help relieve your pain and reduce heavy bleeding.
-They do this by regulating the oestrogen levels in your body.
+Hormonal treatments can help relieve your pain and reduce heavy periods.

 Your doctor may recommend:

 It can take several months for your fertility to return after stopping some of these treatments.
-So, talk to your doctor about the most suitable treatments for your stage of life.
+Talk to your doctor about the most suitable treatment for your stage of life.

 Surgery